Chozen Toguchi: Commentary

 Yuji Okumoto had appeared in the films Real Genius and Better Off Dead before appearing in The Karate Kid Part II as Chozen Toguchi.
 The experience stayed with him, as he noted that "when you play such an iconic bad guy in a successful film, you kind of keep that memory always with you.
 You always wonder what happened to this character, where did he go after this all went down, where he lost his honor and all that stuff…I never forgot about Chozen, because he was a big part of my life".

 Okumoto received a call in September 2019 asking if he was interested in joining Cobra Kai.
 While he had hoped that Chozen would be written into the narrative, he was concerned with "how Chozen would be portrayed".
 He wanted to make certain that "the character is well-written, well-developed…that they paid deference to the character and his development.
 So they sent me the script and initially I thought it needed a little work.
 But I gave a little bit of input and the writers and also the producers, they really did a great job in capturing the essence of Chozen and how he would probably be after 30-odd years".
 Okumoto was pleased by the investment of the writers in his perspective on the character, noting that "they actually took the notes and incorporated into developing the character.
 And they really had a great grasp on the direction, which made my job lot easier".
 He also thinks that "Chozen has gone through a lot of soul searching after losing his fight with Daniel.
 I think that he saw the light, and — this is just my take — I think through the dedication that he put into getting back into martial arts for the right reasons, I think he started to understand what the true meaning of martial arts is, and what the true meaning of honor is".
 Okumoto also enjoyed working with Ralph Macchio again, saying that "it's like reuniting with an old friend… I can't say enough about how fortunate I was to be brought onto the show and to be reunited with him".
 He further stated that "it felt like we're back on the set of Karate Kid II.
 Working with Ralph especially, he's just so professional.
-No ego, you conversate and have a good time, and reminisce about a lot of this stuff.
+No ego, you conversate [sic] and have a good time, and reminisce about a lot of this stuff.
 And we talked about, you know, our kids, family stuff.
 And so it was really a wonderful experience".
 Regarding Chozen, Okumoto says that he "wanted him to evolve as a character… [and] didn't want him just to be there as a person to push the story along.
 I wanted him to go through a journey, to go through a soul-searching".